Avm834/Source-Identification-On-Road-Traffic-Analysis/README.md

 # Source-Identification-On-Road-Traffic-Analysis
 This project focuses on developing an automated system for road accident detection, segmentation, and duration prediction using machine learning and deep learning techniques.
+The system takes surveillance video as input, processes the frames through CNN-based feature extraction, and applies YOLOv8 for accurate detection of accidents and localization of affected areas.
+Following detection, the accident region is segmented for focused analysis.
+Finally, the model predicts the duration of the incident by analyzing temporal patterns in the video data.
+The goal is to create a unified, intelligent pipeline that enhances the speed and accuracy of traffic incident management, contributing to safer and smarter urban mobility.